dchen327/pingmote/README.md

 - PIL (for running `image_resizer.py`)

 ## For Mac:
-There seem to be some weird Mac GUI errors with Tkinter (testing soon)
+There seems to be some weird Mac GUI errors with Tkinter (testing soon)

 # Additional Notes
-- Since this program relies on pasting resized images as emotes, we can't use inline emotes or reacts.
+- Since this program relies on pasting image/gif URLs as emotes, we can't use inline emotes or reacts.
 - Images have slight padding in discord, so they don't look *exactly* the same as regular emotes
+- Websites that don't automembed image links won't work (ex: Facebook Messenger)

 # TODOs
 - Fix mac stuff (GUIs are super weird on mac)
 - Record a new demo vid (with favorites bar)
 - Better ordering of emotes (categorization, etc.)
-- Separate gifs and statics?
 - Simplify the process for adding new emotes
 - Gif resizing? (idk PIL isn't very good for this)
 - Ensure gif thumbnail isn't blank (not fully sure how to do this)